Celiac Support Association - Development Program

 LEAVING A LEGACY FOR THE FUTURE OF CSA

 Leaving your legacy for future generations is a great way to make a difference in any organization important to you, such as CSA.
 Whether one wants to eliminate taxes or establish an increased income stream, there is a planned gift to meet just about every goal.
 Consult your legal or tax advisors to work on the structure right for you.
-Our AWCCF members are willing and ready to assist you in formulating your avenue of support for the many programs in CSA.
+Our CSA staff is willing and ready to assist you in formulating your avenue of support for the many programs in CSA.
 Indeed, to plan is to live the motto of “Promoting a Gluten-Free You!"

 TIPS FOR SUCCESS IN PLANNED GIVING

 By Diane Eve Paley, Former CSA and AWCCF President

 Planned giving helps individuals leave a legacy for the future.
 It can offer benefits to the donor as well as the recipient.
 The most common planned giving vehicles include: bequests, charitable gift annuities, wealth replacement trust, retained life estate, charitable remainder trust and charitable lead trust.
 Following are some tips to help you get started with planned giving.

 - List your values.
 Think about the experiences, people and organizations that have mattered most in your life.